goldstrike77/ansible-role-linux-prometheus/README.md

 The compact component simple scans the object storage and processes compaction where required.
 At the same time it is responsible for creating downsampled copies of data to speed up queries.
 ### Thanos Bucket (optional)
 The bucket component is a set of commands to inspect data in object storage buckets.
 It is normally run as a stand alone command to aid with troubleshooting.
-### Prometheus
-Monitoring system and time series database.
-### Alertmanager
-The Alertmanager receives alerts from Prometheus servers and turns them into notifications.
-Notifications can include email, chat applications such as Wechat.The Alertmanager does more than blindly turn alerts into notifications on a one-to-one basis.
-Related alerts can be aggregated into one notification, throttled to reduce pager storms,7 and different routing and notification outputs can be configured for each of your different teams.
-Alerts can also be silenced, perhaps to snooze an issue you are already aware of in advance when you know maintenance is scheduled.
 ### Consul
 Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
+Prometheus has integrations with consul as service discovery mechanisms.
 ### Object Storage (optional)
 Object storage service, support Google Cloud Storage / AWS S3 / Azure Storage Account / [etc](https://thanos.io/storage.md).
-### Exporters
-An exporter is a piece of software that you deploy right beside the application you want to obtain metrics from.
-It takes in requests from Prometheus, gathers the required data from the application, transforms them into the correct format, and finally returns them in a response to Prometheus.
-### Dashboards
-It is recommended that you use Grafana for dashboards.
-It has a wide variety of features, including official support for Prometheus as a data source.
-It can produce a wide variety of dashboards.

 ## Requirements
 ### Operating systems